-If you sell your home but continue to live there and pay rent, you should be able to claim housing benefit, or local housing allowance if you use a private or profit making firm, provided you can show that you would not have been able to carry on living in your home if you hadn't sold it.
-If you need help claiming benefit, talk to an adviser at a housing aid centre, Citizens Advice Bureau or welfare rights agency - use the Advice Services Directory to find an agency near you.
+If you sell your home but continue to live there and pay rent, you might be entitled to help to pay your rent provided you can show that you would not have been able to carry on living in your home if you hadn't sold it.

 Where can I get help and advice?